 There will be requirements for various transmission line, fiber optic telecommunication and 138kV, 230kV, and 500kV bus clearances.
 Timing of these clearances will be dependent upon many factors including but not being limited to the time of year, maintenance requirements, other previously granted clearances, St. Lucie nuclear plant refueling outages, weather, telecommunications traffic/contracts and system load conditions.

 Clearances are reviewed on a daily basis and may be cancelled or delayed due to reliability considerations associated with the factors listed above.
-Such cancellations or delays associated with planned clearances will be considered unavoidable and may affect the scheduled completion of requirements associated with this project which in turn may delay the in-service date.
+Such cancellations or delays associated with planned clearances will be considered unavoidable and may affect the scheduled completion of requirements associated with this project which in turn may delay theIn-Service Date.

 The Midway – Poinsett 500 kV Line was permitted for construction under a Developmental Regional Impact (DRI).
-This new transmission work may require that the DRI be modified.
-The modification would be expected to be routine unless opposition occurs.
-The cost of this modification is unknown and will be dependent upon the appropriate jurisdiction review.
-An estimated cost is included in this study should a DRI modification be required.
+FPL has confirmed that this new transmission work will not require that the DRI be modified.

 Customer Interconnection Facilities: